tbliszcz-confluent/Flink-AI-Demos/AI Functions/create_embeddings.md

 4. Create the table we will input data to.

 ```
-CREATE TABLE strings (string_number int, embedding_strings string)
+CREATE TABLE strings (id int, embedding_strings string)
 ```

-5. Input data that we will use to get the embeddings of
+5. Input data that we will use to get the embeddings of -- enter additional strings if you would like:

 ```
-INSERT INTO strings (string_number, embedding_strings) VALUES
+INSERT INTO strings (id, embedding_strings) VALUES
 (1, 'The purple elephant danced under the neon moon.'),
 (2, 'Whispering winds carried secrets through the ancient forest.'),
 (3, 'Quantum cats juggled flaming pianos at midnight.'),